Mlindo the Vocalist

-Lindokuhle Mgedeza (born 7 October 1995), known professionally as Mlindo the Vocalist, is a South African singer and songwriter.
+Lindokuhle Mgedezi (born 7 October 1995), known professionally as Mlindo the Vocalist, is a South African singer and songwriter.
 He initially gained notable recognition following his debut single, "Amablesser", taken from his debut album, Emakhaya (2018).

 Life and career

 1995–2016: Early life and beginnings

-Lindokuhle Magedezi was born in the year 1995 in Port Shepstone, KwaZulu-Natal.
+Lindokuhle Magedeza was born in the year 1995 in Port Shepstone, KwaZulu-Natal.
 At the age of four, he became part of a local church where he discovered his vocal skills.
 Mlindo attended the Phathwa High School in Gcilima, a borough of Margate.

 As he considered starting a musical career, Mlindo later went to Eastern Cape where he joined a hip hop group Flow Riders in 2010.
 He mainly took part in vocals.
 In 2014, he established an a cappella group White Bread, after his departure on Flow Riders.
 White Bread was a success as they won several accolades, including Search for the Stars, held in uShaka Marine World, Durban.
 In 2017, he won a talent competition Golden Search in Richards Bay, which gave him an opportunity to work with record label Afrotainment, owned by producer DJ Tira.
 At this year, Mlindo the vocalist was a social media sensation as he uploaded videos covering popular songs.
 The notable video of him covering a stripped-down version of DJ Maphorisa song "Midnight Starring" went viral.
 After being discovered by DJ Maphorisa on Twitter, he signed him to his label BlaqBoy Music, then later signed with Universal Music Africa.